 This book has been getting mega buzz in the blogosphere.
 So much so that, for the first time in my life, I actually emailed the publisher and asked for a copy.
 Because you can only read so many reviews that compare a book to Sarah Dessen before you absolutely must read it.

-The downside is, of course, that then you will spend the entire reading the book comparing it to Sarah Dessen.
+The downside is, of course, that then you will spend the entire reading Anna and the French Kiss comparing it to Sarah Dessen.
 And as I’ve learned in the last two years since I drank the Sarah Dessen Koolaid, that is a comparison that rarely ends well for other books.

 Anna is spending her senior year at a boarding school in Paris because her father, who has recently become quite rich, thanks to a number of Nicholas Sparks-type books and the subsequent movies, decided it would really broaden her horizons (or, more likely, be an impressive thing to mention off-handedly: “Oh yes, my daughter is studying in Paris“).
 Anna is not at all thrilled to be uprooted from her home, her family, her best friend, and the maybe-just-about-to-go-somewhere romance with her co-worker, but her dad has already paid for it and “no” isn’t really an option.